isomerpages/moe-sls/_student-user-guide/Assign/About Assignments.md

 </ol>
 <p><u>Note</u>: </p>
 <ul>
-<li>Within an Assignment, if your teacher has created a Team Quiz [hyperlink student/Assignments/AttemptTeam.html], you may attempt the questions as a team.
+<li>Within an Assignment, if your teacher has created a <a target="_blank" href="/student-user-guide/assess/attempt-a-team-quiz-and-activity/">Team Quiz</a>, you may attempt the questions as a team.
 Otherwise, the questions can be attempted individually.</li>
 <li>Your teacher may also pre-populate Google Files in a Free-Response or Audio-Response Question.
-Click here [hyperlink student/Integration/AboutGoogle.html] to find out how to attempt such Assignments.</li>
+Click <a target="_blank" href="/student-user-guide/assign/attempt-google-attached-files/">here</a> to find out how to attempt such Assignments.</li>
 </ul>
 <h3 id="optional-activities">Optional Activities</h3>
 <hr>